Ernst Israel Bornstein: The Long Night

-With the help of a professional translator, Bornstein's daughter Noemie has translated Die Lange Nacht (The Long Night) into English from its original German.
-The book was published in 2015.
+With the help of a professional translator, Bornstein's daughter Noemie translated 'Die Lange Nacht' ('The Long Night') into English from its original German.
+The English language version book was published in 2015.
 The book includes a prefaced letter by David Cameron and has been endorsed by Lord Finkelstein, Rabbi Lord Jonathan Sacks, Jonathan Dimbleby and Dan Snow.
+It is one of the chosen books for Holocaust Memorial Day 2018.

-A new German edition is published in 2020 with a foreword by Charlotte Knobloch.
+A new German edition was published in 2020 with a foreword by Charlotte Knobloch.